crystallayland/crystallayland.github.io/README.md

 * Collaborate with clients to identify process inefficiencies and implemented strategic improvements, resulting in increased operational efficiency and cost savings.
 * Conduct thorough data analysis to identify areas for improvement, streamline workflows, and enhance overall productivity.
 * Develop and deliver customized training programs to ensure smooth implementation of process changes and maximize employee performance.
-* Provide ongoing support and guidance to clients, assisting them in maintaining continuous process improvement.
+* Provide ongoing support and guidance to clients, assisting them in maintaining continuous process improvement. <br>

 # 🎤 **PUBLIC SPEAKING**

 # 🏆**OTHER CAREER HIGHLIGHTS**

 # 👩🏼‍🎓**EDUCATION**